rrathle/bd-searching-big-o-part-b-searching-products-order/README.md

 **You have completed phase 1 when:**

 * You have implemented `findPackageLinear(String asin)` in the `AmazonOrder` class.
-* The `searchingsortingbigopartb-prework-phase1` workflow is passing.
+* The `AmazonOrderServicePhase1Test` tests are passing.
 * You have committed and pushed your code.
 * You have answered the Canvas quiz with a link to your commit on code browser.